walles/exactype/README.md

 * Instant feedback on each key press on whether or not it was precise
 * Gestures for common operations (including typing space)

+## TODO Before Johan can Uninstall the Other Keyboards from his Phone
+* Make long pressing SHIFT lock the numeric keyboard in place

 ## TODO Before Getting the First Supervised Beta Tester
 A supervised beta tester would be somebody I'm in daily contact with and can discuss issues with.
 * Flash an image of where on the keyboard the user hit above the keyboard on every tap.
 Create a